shiva16/73_notepad/docs/linux/git.md

 - Amend older or multiple commit messages

-  - Display a list of the last n commits in the default text editor
+  - Display a list of the last n commits in the default text editor:

     ```shell
     git rebase -i HEAD~n